Chris Hanley

-Chris Hanley is an American film producer best known for producing independent films such as Buffalo '66, The Virgin Suicides, American Psycho, Spun, Spring Breakers, and London Fields.
+Chris Hanley is an American film producer best known for producing independent films such as Buffalo '66, The Virgin Suicides, American Psycho, Bully, Spun, Spring Breakers, and London Fields.

-Early years
+Early life

 Chris Hanley was raised in Montclair, New Jersey, demonstrating an interest in art and photography.
 Hanley studied literature and philosophy at Amherst College in Western Massachusetts.
 Additionally, he studied at Columbia University and Oxford.
 Hanley met his wife Roberta at the affiliated Hampshire College's electronic music lab.

 Career

 Music

 Hanley started his career in the music business as the founder of Intergalactic Music, Inc., a company that supplied vintage Fender and Gibson guitars to musicians such as John McLaughlin, Heart, and John Entwistle of The Who.
 In the early 1980s, Intergalactic opened a recording studio in New York City, and recorded artists such as Afrika Bambaataa, Soul Sonic Force, Lisa Lisa and the Cult Jam, The Ramones, Chuck Hammer, and Blondie minus Debbie Harry.

 In 1984, Hanley launched Rock Video International, the first company to license MTV videos for distribution in Japan and the first to bring music videos to the Eastern Bloc countries, the then-U.S.S.R. and Hungary.
 Rock Videos International expanded its licensing and was the first to bring the video disk jukebox to Japan, and later, the first to bring Japan's "karaoke" to the United States and the rest of the world.